Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Constructions and basic definitions

 \end{defn} For any fringe distribution $\varpi$ on $\bbT_\cS$, one can uniquely obtain the law $\varpi^{EF}$ of a random {\tt sin}-tree $\TT$ with monotone decomposition $(\bar\bt_0(\TT), \bar\bt_1(\TT),\ldots)$ such that for any $i \in \Zbold_+$, any $\bar \vt_0, \bar \vt_1, \dots$ in $\bbT_\cS$,

 where the product is taken to be one if $i=0$.
-The following Lemma follows by adapting the proof of \cite[Propositions 10 and 11]{aldous-fringe} and is omitted.
+The following Lemma follows by adapting the proof of \cite[Propositions 10 and 11]{aldous-fringe} and {\cg the proof is thus omitted}.

 \begin{lemma} Suppose a sequence of trees $\set{\cT_n}_{n\geq 1}$ converges almost surely, in the fringe sense, to $\varpi$.
 Moreover, suppose that $\varpi$ is a fringe distribution in the sense of Definition \ref{fringedef}.
-Then $\set{\cT_n}_{n\geq 1}$ converges almost surely, in the extended fringe sense, to a limiting infinite random sin-tree $\TT_{\infty}$ whose law $\varpi^{EF}$ is uniquely obtained from $\varpi$ via \eqref{ftoef}. \end{lemma}
+Then $\set{\cT_n}_{n\geq 1}$ converges almost surely, in the extended fringe sense, to a limiting infinite random {\tt sin}-tree $\TT_{\infty}$ whose law $\varpi^{EF}$ is uniquely obtained from $\varpi$ via \eqref{ftoef}. \end{lemma}

 Both notions imply convergence of functionals such as the degree distribution.
-For example, in notion (a), letting $\cT_{\varpi} \sim \varpi$ with root denoted by $0$ say, convergence in notion (a) in particular implies, for any $k\geq 0$,
+For example, in notion (a), letting $\cT_{\varpi} \sim \varpi$ with root denoted by $0$ say, convergence in notion (a) in particular implies, for any {\cg $\ell \geq 0$},

-However, both convergences give a lot more information about the asymptotic properties of $\cT_n$, beyond its degree distribution, including convergence of some global functionals such as spectral properties of adjacency matrices, see e.g. \cite{bhamidi2012spectra}, and functionals that we now describe.
+However, both convergences give a lot more information about the asymptotic properties of $\cT_n$, beyond its degree distribution, including convergence of some global functionals such as spectral properties of adjacency matrices \cite{bhamidi2012spectra}, and functionals described in Section \ref{sec:func-interest}.